What is a CPN and why we don't work with it

 - Consumer protection number

-When you have a poor credit score it can become a massive barrier when applying for an auto or home loan, a credit card, a new apartment, or even a job.
-There are many companies that promote the use of CPN on credit applications, and they are targeting people with poor credit.
+When you have a poor credit score it can become a massive barrier to financial growth, especially when applying for an auto or home loan, a credit card, a new apartment, or even a job.
+There are many companies that promote the use of CPN on credit applications, and they generally target people with poor credit or no credit history.
 So what actually is a CPN?

 A CPN has a formatting similar to a Social Security Number and consists of a 9-digit number, allowing various parties to market it as a replacement for a Social Security Number (SSN).
 Although we've read stories about celebrities and some government workers using CPNs to protect their privacy, we have yet to discover a single case of the legitimate use of a CPN for credit building or improvement.
-As far as we know, they are completely illegal unless specifically issued by a government agency for a special purpose and there is little-to-no information available about how and what may dictate those circumstances, if any.
+As far as we know, they are completely illegal in most cases, unless specifically issued by a government agency for a special purpose.
+However, there is little-to-no public information available about how and what may dictate those specific circumstances, if any.

 How CPNs Are Created

 These synthetic identities can be - and often are - used to open new credit accounts with the intent never to pay them off.
-Under such circumstances, the lenders have difficulty collecting the debt since these accounts belong to fake identities that don't truly exist, not real people.
+Under such circumstances, the lenders have difficulty collecting the debt since these accounts belong to fake identities that don't truly exist.
+In other words, they are not real people - they only exist on paper, and while whoever is exploiting the CPN may be a real person, they are not acting within the law.
 Several U.S. Government authorities, such as FTC and U.S. Attorneys have passed new laws recently to clamp down on identity theft fraud.
-As a result, lenders continually develop and implement new identity verification measures such as new electronic systems including voice recognition tools, among many others.
+As a result, lenders continually develop and implement new identity verification measures such as new electronic systems including voice recognition tools, and many other technologies.
+The illegal use of CPNs is a serious matter and one that should not be underestimated as a petty crime.

 Since using CPNs is illegal, we do not offer, allow, or permit CPNs for buying or selling on our platform.
 We only work with valid SSNs and we verify all documentation submitted by our clients using third-party databases to protect our cardholders and customers.
 If a client provides a CPN instead of a valid SSN, we will not process the order and we will not give a refund.